Ace Combat 3: Electrosphere: Japanese version

+International version

+Due to development constraints, the plot in the international versions of Ace Combat 3 was heavily cut down, with characters, backstory, and its multiple endings being completely removed.
+This version lacked voice acting and the majority of animated cutscenes present in the Japanese release, with the non-gameplay story elements being told through text slideshows between major missions.

+Nemo, a human pilot flying for UPEO, deploys to fight off Neuwork's attacks on General Resource.
+It is eventually revealed that Ouroboros precipitated the conflict, led by a rogue AI developed by Neuwork codenamed "Aurora".
+Nemo eventually fights and defeats Aurora inside the Electrosphere, bringing the AI threat and the war itself to an end.

 Development

+Design

 Ace Combat 3: Electrosphere began development in 1998 following the critical and commercial success of Air Combat and Ace Combat 2.
 Directors Takuya Iwasaki and Atsushi and producer Takashi Fukawa led a team of other Namco employees during production, most of whom had worked on Ace Combat 2.
 The directors wanted the third entry to be far more ambitious than its predecessors in both content and presentation.
 The team focused primarily on making the storyline a key mechanic, which would change and affect the gameplay based on player progress and decision.
 Storylines in previous Ace Combat games were seen as unimportant and did not have a direct effect on the gameplay itself; this decision was to help make the story feel like an integral part of the game and to serve an actual purpose.
 Drama television shows and the game R4: Ridge Racer Type 4 (1998) served as inspiration for this idea.
+Graphic designer Minoru Sashida, who worked on the arcade game Techno Drive, designed the game's menu interface.

+Technology

 During development, the team worked to make Electrosphere visually distinct from other combat flight simulators and create new technological breakthroughs.
 This led to the game's futuristic, science fiction setting and world, which was created through combining 1970s city designs and modern-day architecture.
 The developers used Ace Combat 2 as a basis for the game, leading to Electrosphere borrowing many of its ideas and concepts.
 Hardware limitations of the PlayStation and the team's limited skills made them skeptical of their vision and world being implemented.
+Its size forced it to be split across two discs.
 The console had difficulties rendering maps due to their size, which made the game difficult to program.
-Programmer Kenji Nakano created a workaround to this problem by rendering far-away objects with far fewer polygons than they were up-close, which took two months to implement.
+Programmer Kenji Nakano created a workaround to this problem by rendering far-away objects with far fewer polygons than they were up-close (level-of-detail), which took two months to implement.
 Cutscene animations were provided by Production I.G, featuring dark shadows and contrasting lines.
 To give the game the illusion of time passing, a day-to-night cycle was implemented.
-Graphic designer Minoru Sashida, who worked on the arcade game Techno Drive, designed the game's menu interface.